 We have already been given quite a number of word pictures of what God is assembling that express and explain who we are and what we are called without needing to use a Hebrew, Greek, or Latin word!
-The danger with using a foreign word that is not part of our language is not only of misunderstanding the word, but also of creating a “special” religious and ecclesiastical term that is exclusive and used only by those “in the know”; in short, it becomes a thing of pride and is a religious buzzword.
+The danger with using a foreign word that is not part of our language is not only of misunderstanding the word, but also of creating a “special” religious and ecclesiastical term (like “ekklesia”) that becomes exclusive and used only by those “in the know”; in short, it becomes a thing of pride and a popular religious buzzword.

 Some of the word pictures that have already been given to us in the Scriptures, besides an Assembly, are: Christ’s Body, Kingdom, Family, Wife/Bride, Household, Temple, Grapevine, Light, Salt, Bread, a City, and Nation.
 Each of these express an element of truth about this unseen construction that Christ is building/assembling and we can use any one of them to describe who we are.

 As Christ’s Body (1 Cor.
 12:12-27) we are intimately part of one another and Him – we simply cannot be separate units.
-My fingers are either part of my body, or they are not; if they are no longer joined to my body, then they are no longer part of me and do not function as part of me.
+It is a matter of Life and death.
+My fingers are either part of my body, or they are not; if they are no longer joined to my body, then they are no longer part of me, they do not have life, and do not function as part of me.
 All of my body works together being directed by my head without even realizing it or thinking about it; we are one.
 So it is with Christ!
-It does not matter whether you are physically with another part of Him here on earth, because IN Christ you simply are joined inseparably with every other part of Him, whether you are with them physically or not, because this is a spiritual and heavenly Body!
+It does not matter whether you are physically with another part of Him here on earth or not, because IN Christ you simply are joined inseparably with every other part of Him, whether you are with them physically or not, because this is a spiritual and heavenly Body!